 After a week experiencing the beautiful Andes, you will fly from Cusco to Iquitos to begin the Amazon Ayahuasca portion of your retreat.
-Or, fly back to your home if you started your 14 day retreat in Iquitos.

-At Arkana Spiritual Center, we work closely with both female and male Shipibo shamans and our staff of healers and psychologists to bring you a comprehensive program deeply rooted in the traditional practices of indigenous medicine.
+At Arkana Spiritual Center in the Amazon Jungle, we work closely with both female and male Shipibo shamans and our staff of healers and psychologists to bring you a comprehensive program deeply rooted in the traditional practices of indigenous medicine.
 We offer a safe, caring, and effective space to begin your journey of transformation, helping you every step of the way as you uncover the energetic roots of any trauma, negative thought patterns, unhealthy habits, or spiritual imbalance.
 Our carefully constructed program optimizes your healing by incorporating Eastern and modern philosophies for long-term integration into a modern world.
 Following your time with us at Arkana, you will return to life back home with a new perspective and a deeper understanding of yourself and your truth, and will be equipped with the skills and tools necessary to integrate your experience into your everyday life.

 Our program for this week is structured around our sacred plant medicine ceremonies.
 We work with 3 different medicines for this retreat: Nunu, Kambo, and Ayahuasca.
 You can read more information about each of these traditional medicines by clicking the links.